Constantinos21/ollama_excersies/README.md

 * The user enters a prompt into the chat box.
 * The prompt is sent to the Llama2 model using the Ollama API.
 * The model's response is streamed back to the user word by word, simulating a live conversation.
-Running the Streamlit App
+# Running the Streamlit App
 To start the Streamlit app, run the following command in your terminal:

-bash
 streamlit run ollstr.py